-JR Fredette begins his seventh season as head women’s basketball coach after being named coach in the Fall of 2012.
+JR Fredette enters his eighth season as head women’s basketball coach after being named coach in the Fall of 2012.
 On Monday, June 25th Fredette was appointed as the new head coach of the men's and women's golf teams after serving as the assistant coach under Ryan Quinn.